-ARCHITECTURE COMMUNICATION-I
+ARCHITECTURAL COMMUNICATION - I

-COURSE PREREQUISITES: Basic knowledge of English as a language up to 12th standard.
+COURSE PREREQUISITES: Basic knowledge of English as a language up to 12th standard

 COURSE OBJECTIVES: The objective is to help the students to become independent users of English language.
 Students should be able to understand spoken and written English language of varied complexity on most including some abstract topics; particularly for preparing Architectural reports.
 They must show awareness in the field and must be able to explain their views in a rational manner.

-- Converse fluently, without strain with international speakers of English in an accent and lexis that is widely understood across the globe. - Architectural reports and texts on their own and shall be able to communicate in a professional manner. - The qualities of good writing. - Building up and expansion of vocabulary active use of Architectural vocabulary. - Presentation of various site reports, case studies and methods of holding meetings. - Preparation of press note of Architectural reports and events.
+COURSE OUTCOMES: The students shall be able to converse fluently, without strain with international speakers of English in an accent and lexis that is widely understood across the globe.
+They will be able to prepare Architectural reports and texts on their own and shall be able to communicate in a professional manner.